mttfshr/mattfisher.io/README.md

 ### Asset Management

-Media assets are stored in the `docs/media` directory and linked to the `public` directory to ensure they're included in the build:
+Media assets are stored in the VitePress standard location following best practices:

 ```
 docs/
+├── .vitepress/      # VitePress configuration
+│   ├── public/      # Assets to include in build
-├── media/         # Media files location
+│   │   ├── media/   # Media files (images, videos, etc.)
-│   ├── thumbnails/ # Video thumbnails
+│   │   │   └── thumbnails/ # Video thumbnails
-│   └── ...         # Other media assets
-├── public/         # Public assets directory
-│   └── media -> ../media  # Symlink to media directory
 ```

+This standardized approach ensures:
-This approach ensures that all media assets are properly included in the build output.
+- All media assets are properly included in the build
+- Compatibility with any hosting environment (including Cloudflare)
+- No need for copying, symlinking, or complex build steps
+- Follows VitePress best practices for asset management

 ## Content Management